cyrildever/crumbl-jar/README.md

 #### Javascript Library ####

-You might want to check out the JS implementation for the Crumbl&trade;: [`crumbl-js`](https://github.com/edgewhere/crumbl-js), a Javascript client developed in TypeScript for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Edgewhere.
+You might want to check out the JS implementation for the Crumbl&trade;: [`crumbl-js`](https://github.com/cyrildever/crumbl-js), a Javascript client developed in TypeScript for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Cyril Dever for Edgewhere.

 #### Go Library ####

-You might also want to check out the Go implementation for the Crumbl&trade;: [`crumbl-exe`](https://github.com/edgewhere/crumbl-exe), a Go client and an executable as well.
+You might also want to check out the Go implementation for the Crumbl&trade;: [`crumbl-exe`](https://github.com/cyrildever/crumbl-exe), a Go client and an executable as well.

 ### License ###

-The use of the Crumbl&trade; executable or library for commercial purpose is subject to fees for commercial purpose and to the respect of the [EULA](LICENSE.md) terms for everyone.
+The use of the Crumbl&trade; executable or library for commercial purpose is subject to fees for commercial purpose and to the respect of the [BSD-2-Clause-Patent](LICENSE) terms for everyone.
 All technologies are protected by patents owned by Edgewhere.
 Please [contact us](mailto:contact@edgehere.fr) to get further information.

 <hr />
-&copy; 2019-2020 Edgewhere SAS.
+&copy; 2019-2020 Cyril Dever.
 All rights reserved.